solidi/writing/07-the-decision-hypothesis.md

 ![A Qumran Cave Scroll (iStock)](images/07-01.jpeg)

-Some weeks ago, I completed my third re-read of the [Mythical Man-Month (MM-M)](https://www.pearson.com/us/higher-education/program/Brooks-Mythical-Man-Month-The-Essays-on-Software-Engineering-Anniversary-Edition-2nd-Edition/PGM172844.html) by Frederick P. Brooks, Jr.
+Some weeks ago, I completed my third re-read of the [*Mythical Man-Month* (MM-M)](https://www.pearson.com/us/higher-education/program/Brooks-Mythical-Man-Month-The-Essays-on-Software-Engineering-Anniversary-Edition-2nd-Edition/PGM172844.html) by Frederick P. Brooks, Jr.

 MM-M is a dramatic piece of authoring in software development.
 I consider it a constitution that contains delightful discoveries.
 Anyone who practices [software development](https://medium.com/hackernoon/software-is-unlike-construction-c0284ee4b723) should read MM-M. And reading once is not enough!
 Pleasure and wisdom will come from reading numerous times.
 The work highlights forty-five-year-old observations that hold true to this day.

-This essay will describe findings in MM-M that describe how we document the *why of software development decisions.* It will also analyze a technique my team practiced to document software decisions, providing graphs along the way.
+This essay will describe findings in MM-M that describe how we document the *why of software development decisions.* It will analyze a technique my team practiced to document software decisions, providing graphs along the way.

 # Chapter 10: The Documentary Hypothesis